YeetDisDude/pg3d-tools/README.md

 - Get all scene names
   - Gets all scene names as it says
 - Send Websocket Message
-  - Lets you send a message to Pixel Gun 3D's Websocket [YOU WILL GET IP BANED IF MESSAGES ARE UNENCRYPTED!!!]
+  - Lets you send a message to Pixel Gun 3D's Websocket [YOU WILL GET IP BANNED IF MESSAGES ARE UNENCRYPTED!!!]
+(If you somehow know how to encrypt using the websocket's encryption algorithm, be sure to paste it in __WITHOUT BASE64__)
 - Find Weapon ID
   - Lets yous search through all weapon ids (like https://yeetdisdude.xyz/weaponids)
 - Find Wear ID